Support Linlithgow Burgh Piper Ross at the MG Alba Scots Trad Music Awards

 Keep Matt McGinn Singing!

-Forty three years after his tragic death in 1977, Folk music fans will pay tribute to the memory of the late great Matt McGinn at an evening of songs and music in the Linlithgow Academy Theatre on Saturday 7th March 2020.
+Forty three years after his tragic death in 1977, Folk music fans paid tribute to the memory of the late great Matt McGinn at an evening of songs and music in the Linlithgow Academy Theatre on Saturday 7th March 2020.

 The Glasgow singer, songwriter, poet and raconteur was Scotland’s undisputed “King of Folk” in the 1960s and 70s.
 The rare talents of Matt McGinn made him a household name in Scotland and in Folk circles throughout the world.
 In 1962 he sang in a concert in New York's Carnegie Hall with Pete Seeger and a young Bob Dylan.